JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 ./FreeFileSync_armv7l
 ```
 # Run FreeFileSync on another Raspberry Pi
-You don't need to build anything again on the other Raspberry Pi hosts but you will need to copy the executable along the libraries and other dependencies.
+You don't need to build anything again on the other Raspberry Pi hosts but you will need to copy the various libraries and other dependencies so the executable can run.

-## 1. Create zip file with executable and all dependencies on host where you build FreeFileSync
+## 1. Create zip file with executable and all dependencies
-Once the executable binary has been created and verified working, copy all dependencies libraries to the same folder as the binary, then copy the `Build/Resources` folder, then zip them all up in a file.
+Once the executable binary has been created and verified working, copy all dependency libraries to the same folder as the binary, then copy the `Build/Resources` folder, then zip them all up in a file.

 Then end zip file should look like this:
 ```